WJSoftware/wj-config/README.md

 > Since **v1.0.0**

-As if all of the above weren't enough to convince you this is the best configuration package available, you may also create fully dynamic URL's with the same mechanism.
+You may also create fully dynamic URL's with the same mechanism.

 Every non-leaf object (node) in a web services path in your configuration is granted the `buildUrl()` function that works exactly the same as the leaf functions but also accepts a path.
 Referring to the same configuration example as